AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Apps Settings

 As we mentioned above, not only websites can be easily added to the exclusions.
-Choose for which applications you need AdGuard VPN and for which you don't.
+Choose for which apps you need AdGuard VPN — and vice versa.
 Tap the icon next to the *Exclusions lists* icon at the bottom of the screen, to open Apps settings.
-By default, AdGuard VPN works with all apps, but you can toggle the slider next to any app in the list — and disable AdGuard VPN for it.
+By default, AdGuard VPN works for all apps, but the slider can be toggled — thus turning off AdGuard VPN — for any app on the list.

 If the *Compatibility mode* with AdGuard is enabled, you can only manage apps through the AdGuard Ad Blocker.
 Therefore, when you tap the button, the AdGuard app opens.